Tourism in Sardinia: Unesco sites

 Domus de Janas (Sardinian for 'House of the Fairies' or, alternatively, 'House of Witches') are a type of pre-Nuragic rock-cut chamber tomb found in Sardinia.
 They consist of several chambers quarried out by the people of the San Ciriaco through Ozieri cultures and subsequent cultures, resembling houses in their layout.

 In 2021, the Domus de Janas were nominated for the World Heritage List.
 In July 2025, they were inscribed as a UNESCO World Heritage Site under the listing "Funerary Tradition in the Prehistory of Sardinia – The domus de janas".

 Mountain and ecotourism tourism

 Sardinia has three national parks and several regional parks, nature reserves and minor oases.
 The territory represents an important resource for Sardinia.
 With the framework law n.
 31 of 7 June 1989 the purposes and methods for establishing and managing the natural areas to be protected were defined, identifying 8 regional parks, 60 protected areas, 24 natural monuments and 16 areas of relevant naturalistic interest.
 To these areas are added the oases (protected area)|WWF oases, an organization that has been actively present on the island for some time.

+Trenino verde

+The Trenino Verde (Little Green Train), a tourist rail service that travels on a 438 km network of lines used exclusively for tourism, has been operating for years.
+The routes covered are as follows: